Wilcox Collection of Contemporary Political Movements

 Laird M. Wilcox papers: This collection is available for research and includes Wilcox's own research files and correspondence.

 Laird Wilcox publications: Laird Wilcox published a number of guides, directories, and bibliographies over four decades beginning in the mid 1960s.
-These published materials include the Directory of the American Right and the later Guide to the American Right (1984) as well as the Directory of the American Left (1980-1981) and later Guide to the American Left.
-These guides can be found and accessed in Spencer's Reading Room.
-Although somewhat dated, the guides provide the names and addresses of thousands of organizations including America First, the Christian Defense League, Earthwatch, and the Lesbian Interest Press.
-To aid readers in performing research, Wilcox designated most of the entries in the directories as being in certain “special interest” categories.
-These categories include Anti-Communist, Gun Control Opposition, Immigration Opposition and Civil Liberties/Legalize Marijuana.
+These published materials include the Directory of the American Right and the later Guide to the American Right (1980-2000) as well as the Directory of the American Left / Guide to the American Left (1969-2000).
+Although somewhat dated, these guides provide the names and addresses of thousands of organizations including America First, the Christian Defense League, Earthwatch, and the Lesbian Interest Press.
+To aid readers in performing research, Laird Wilcox designated most of the entries in the directories as being in certain “special interest” categories.
+These categories include Anti-Communist, Gun Control Opposition, Immigration Opposition, and Civil Liberties/Legalize Marijuana.
+Additional publications by Laird Wilcox can be found by searching the KU Libraries online catalog.
+Find search filters, select "author/creator" in the drop-down menu, and enter "Wilcox, Laird" as your search term.

 Edward M. Greb Personal Library on Government, Politics, Economics, and History: Materials in this collection date from roughly 1960 to 1979.
 Greb operated the Freedom Center Bookstore in Kansas City from 1963 to 1970.
-William F. Buckley, Jr., one of the most influential figures in the conservative movement, was present for an autograph party at the opening at the store.
-The Greb collection was originally arranged in about 230 three-ring binders with articles, pamphlets, and clippings on current affairs classified by subject.
+William F. Buckley, Jr., one of the most influential figures in the conservative movement, was present for an autograph party at the opening of the store.
+The Greb collection was originally arranged in approximately 230 three-ring binders with articles, pamphlets, and clippings on current affairs classified by subject.
 The files have been transferred into 188 boxes for conservation purposes, but the original order and subject categories have been retained.
 Subjects include anti-communism, brainwashing, China, fluoridation, national security, One Worlders, and right to work laws.

 Leon Josephson Collection on Modern Socialism: Predating the Wilcox Collection, the Josephson Collection was purchased by KU Libraries in 1963.
 Leon Josephson (1898-1966) was an American Communist labor lawyer for International Labor Defense.
-The extensive collection of more than 8,000 pamphlets, booklets, and ephemeral items that document the international socialist movement during the first half of the twentieth century.
+The extensive collection contains more than 8,000 pamphlets, booklets, and ephemeral items that document the international socialist movement during the first half of the twentieth century.
 Records for items in the collection can be found by searching the KU Libraries online catalog in a couple of different ways.
 The recommended strategy is to go to the online catalog and select "Browse" at the top of the page.
 Find the "Browse By" drop-down menu, select "call numbers," and enter "Josephson" as your search term.
 The results will be sorted in machine number order, and they can't be resorted by author, title, date, etc. Alternatively, you can follow the step-by-step instructions for the online catalog on our Find Collections page.
 Start by using "Josephson" as your search term.
 The drawback of this approach is that some titles in the Josephson collection won't appear in the search results.